Harris Museum History

 The Harris Institute on Avenham Lane and Harris Orphanage buildings on Garstang Road are now in private ownership but the Harris Free Public Library and Museum Endowment Trust still exist today, supporting the work of the Harris Museum and the library.

-To see where Edmund Robert Harris and his father lived, along with many other sights, follow the Preston Blue Plaque Heritage Walk.
+To see where Edmund Robert Harris and his father lived, along with many other sights, follow the Blue Plaque Heritage Trail.

 Map address for the Harris Museum & Art Gallery